 Our members comprise a highly dynamic and competitive segment of the fashion industry, providing jewelry and accessories to adults and children worldwide.
 In recent years, we have witnessed a flood of sometimes conflicting, often duplicative regulations at the state, federal, and international levels.
 FJATA was conceived as a not-for-profit organization with a clear mission: to reduce the confusion by bringing science to bear on regulatory issues.

 FJATA chaired the ASTM subcommittee responsible for developing a comprehensive voluntary international regulation for children’s jewelry, at the urging of the Consumer Product Safety Commission (CPSC).
-We commissioned testing from a member lab that was used in the development of this and other compliance documents and the CPSC provided data it had gathered.
-In November 2011, the subcommittee completed its work and ASTM International published the first peer-reviewed standard for children’s jewelry, the ASTM F2923-11 Standard Specification for Consumer Product Safety for Children’s Jewelry.
+We commissioned testing from a lab that developed compliance documents using CPSC provided data.
+In November 2011, the subcommittee completed its work and ASTM International published the first peer-reviewed standard for children’s jewelry, the ASTM F2923-14 Standard Specification for Consumer Product Safety for Children’s Jewelry.

 FJATA succeeded in bringing the ASTM Children’s Jewelry Safety Standard to a state legislature and driving the process that resulted in a new state law requiring compliance with this standard.
 Rhode Island became the first state in the nation to pass legislation, dubbed the Comprehensive Children’s Jewelry Safety Act, which guarantees the safety of compliant product.
-We have submitted the same legislation for consideration in four other states, Maryland, Connecticut, Maine and New York and are actively pursuing further state and federal action to implement the ASTM F2923 children’s jewelry safety standard nationwide.
+This same legislation is under consideration in Massachusetts.
+We are actively pursuing further state and federal action to implement the ASTM F2923 children’s jewelry safety standard nationwide.